The Nest

 218-12 Hartland Avenue, Queens, NY, 11364

 P.S.
-188 Kingsbury is found in the quiet neighborhood of Oakland Gardens in Queens and serves Pre-K and K-5.
+188 Kingsbury is in the quiet neighborhood of Oakland Gardens in Queens and serves Pre-K and K-5.
 It is one of the top public elementary P.S.
-188 Kingsburyschools in NYC with high attendance, strong “As” on progress reports, and over 90% of the students are proficient in math and reading tests.
+188 Kingsburyschools in NYC with high attendance, vital “As” on progress reports, and over 90% of the students are proficient in math and reading tests.

-The school has rigorous academic standards and a strong writing program focused on nonfiction.
-They also offer arts and athletics with an art and music teacher, and clubs for basketball, art, yearbook, and chorus.
+The school has rigorous academic standards, and a strong writing program focused on nonfiction.
+They also offer arts and athletics with an art and music teacher and clubs for basketball, art, yearbook, and chorus.

 9. P.S.
 69 Journey Prep: the Bronx’s top public elementary schools in NYC